jeremyscatigna/CTCI-JS/README.md

-# Solutions to CTCI
+# Questions and Solutions to CTCI
+- Questions are both located in the questions folder.
-- Solutions and tests are both located in the questions-specs folder.
+- Solutions are both located in the solutions folder.
 - Tests are gratefully taken from https://github.com/careercup/CtCI-6th-Edition-JavaScript-ES2015.

 # Install